 Legislative Requirement or Competency Related Tasks or Procedures Responsibility Timeframe Compliance Comments CASA MOS Part 17.07 - Training (1) Wildlife hazard monitoring and reporting personnel must be trained to competently do the following: a) conduct wildlife observations and identify high-risk species; b) assess wildlife populations and describe their behaviour; c) record information; d) collect any remains of a wildlife strike on the aerodrome; e) attempt to facilitate the identification of: i. any wildlife involved in a strike event; and ii. any resulting damage to an aircraft; f) report the outcomes of observation, monitoring and strike collection activities.
-Note: To perform their roles properly, CASA recommends that monitoring personnel have access to wildlife identification books, scopes or binoculars, active management tools, carcass handling tools, identification kits and relevant PPE.
-This plan PRO WMP 01 - 11 AM TAOO Ongoing N/A Non-compliant Compliant TAOOs at DIA undertook Wildlife Hazard Management training in March 2020; ongoing training includes AAA online modules; and ongoing 'on the job' training.
-(2) Personnel engaged in wildlife hazard mitigation must be trained to competently: a) engage in active wildlife management without causing a hazard to aviation safety; and b) assess the effectiveness of any mitigation measures that are taken.
-This plan AM AOO Ongoing □ N/A □ Non- compliant ■ Compliant ARO Refresher or Initial training courses are planned to be held in the 2 nd half of 2023.
+Note: To perform their roles properly, CASA recommends that monitoring personnel have access to wildlife identification materials and equipment such as a field guides, identification books, scopes or binoculars, active management tools, carcass handling tools, identification kits and relevant PPE.
+This plan PRO WMP 01 - 11 AM TAOO Ongoing □ N/A □ Non- compliant ■ Compliant TAOOs at DIA undertook Wildlife Hazard Management training in March 2020; ongoing training includes AAA online modules; and ongoing 'on the job' training.
+Wildlife Management Training sessions planned for 2 nd half (2) Personnel engaged in wildlife hazard mitigation must be trained to competently: a) engage in active wildlife management without causing a hazard to aviation safety; and b) assess the effectiveness of any mitigation measures that are taken.
+This plan AM AOO Ongoing □ N/A □ Non- compliant ■ Compliant ARO Refresher or Initial training courses were held August 2023; and January 2024.
 (3) The aerodrome operator must create training records for its monitoring and reporting personnel to show compliance with subsections (1) and (2).
-Each record must be kept in safe custody for a period of at least 3 years after the record was created. - AM Training provider Ongoing N/A Non- compliant Compliant
+Each record must be kept in safe custody for a period of at least 3 years after the record was created. - AM Training provider Ongoing □ N/A □ Non- compliant ■ Compliant